hathora/builder/docs/tutorial_among_us.md

   }
 ```

-As before, we visit the prototype UI to test our changes:
+As before, we visit the Prototype UI to test our changes:

 ![gif](https://user-images.githubusercontent.com/5400947/154375956-b61b9cdf-8cf6-4731-8232-aca686d5d54f.gif)